roshbhatia/roshanbhatiadotcom/writing/000/post.md

 I'm never doing this again.
 I dunked on Tristan, but at what cost?!
 (The cost was $550).

+The major realization I had is that ergonomic philosophy has been tackled by people who know what they're doing.
+I'm not one of them!

-One nice thing about this is that 75% of the way through, Tristan gave me his ZSA Voyager at the exact moment I decided to get a Corne keyboard, which is one of the more popular more extreme ergonomic keyboards.
-My wrists hurt even less now!
+Fortunately: 75% of the way through this project, Tristan gave me his ZSA Voyager at the exact moment I decided to get a Corne keyboard, which is one of the more popular more extreme ergonomic keyboards.
+Both the Corne and Voyager are designed to be ortholinear, column staggered keyboards, which let you move your fingers in a much more natural way compared to a traditional keyboard.

 I use the Voyager at home (with the new trackball attachment) with the same amount of keys and layout as I assigned to my Corne, which I now use at work.